Zayd-Sarraj/Offline-Budget-Tracker/README.md

 ## Known Bugs
 ​
-* Information entered offline is not saved when returning to online mode (Did we learn this?js ) ​
+* Refreshing while offline doesn't show new info, but it is saved and shows up when returning to online ​
 ## Technologies Used
 ​
+* IndexedDB

+* Mongoose

+* Heroku.js

+* Express

+* Node.js

 * Javascript

+* HTML

-* SQL
+* CSS